 All applicants must be eligible for a full medical license per the Massachusetts Board of Registration in Medicine.
-International medical graduates must also be eligible for an H1B visa (eligibility includes passing all 3 steps of the USMLE, and reporting results to MEEI prior to the Match deadline).
-The requirements of full licensure can be viewed on the mass.gov website:
+International medical graduates must also be eligible for an H1B visa (eligibility includes passing all 3 steps of the USMLE, and reporting results to Mass.
+Eye and Ear prior to the Match deadline).
+The requirements of full licensure can be viewed on mass.gov.

-This program provides comprehensive, hands-on training in all aspects of oculoplastic surgery, including eyelid, orbit, lacrimal and cosmetic surgery.
-The fellow will work closely with Dr. Freitag, other faculty, and residents, and will be actively involved in the residency training program.
+This program provides comprehensive, hands-on training in all aspects of ophthalmic plastic surgery, including eyelid, orbit, lacrimal, and cosmetic surgery.
+The fellow will work closely with Dr. Freitag and other faculty, and will be actively involved in the residency training program.
 Clinical research is also an important part of the program.

-The fellowship’s primary locations include Massachusetts Eye and Ear Infirmary, as well as the VA Boston Healthcare System in Jamaica Plain.
-The Boston VA is a busy, regional referral center for all of New England, and the residents who staff the VA are from Massachusetts Eye and Ear Infirmary and Boston University.
-Dr. Freitag’s fellow is the only oculoplastic surgery fellow to participate in VA activities.
+The fellowship’s primary locations include Massachusetts Eye and Ear, as well as the VA Boston Healthcare System in Jamaica Plain.
+The Boston VA is a busy, regional referral center for all of New England, and the residents who staff the VA are from Mass.
+Eye and Ear and Boston University.
+Mass.
+Eye and Ear fellows are the only oculoplastic surgery fellows to participate in VA activities.

-MEEI has extensive formal didactics including weekly Grand Rounds, and numerous courses and conferences.
+Mass.
+Eye and Ear has extensive formal didactics, which include weekly Grand Rounds, and numerous courses and conferences.
 A 60% attendance rate or higher must be achieved at Grand Rounds as a condition of receiving a certificate.

 Please note: Clinical fellows must meet the requirements for full (unlimited) licensure in Massachusetts.

-3. HEALTH INSURANCE: Family health insurance will be provided through the benefits program of Massachusetts Eye and Ear Associates.
-The fellow will need to contribute to this benefit as well, according to the guidelines of the Infirmary.
+- Health Insurance: Family health insurance will be provided through the benefits program of Massachusetts Eye and Ear Associates.
+The fellow will need to contribute to this benefit as well, according to the guidelines of Mass.
+Eye and Ear.

-4. VACATION AND SICK LEAVE: Each fellow is allowed 3 weeks (15 work days) of combined vacation/meeting time and (1) personal day per year (vacation does not accrue year to year).
+- Vacation and Sick Leave: Each fellow is allowed 3 weeks (15 work days) of combined vacation/meeting time and (1) personal day per year (vacation does not accrue year to year).
 Requests for time away from the Service must be submitted in written form 60 days in advance for pre-approved by the Fellowship Director.
-Up to (5) additional days may be taken with the approval of the Fellowship Director for a major ophthalmology conference or academic meeting at which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before.)
-The Infirmary’s calendar also includes 9 legal holidays per year.
+Up to (5) additional days may be taken with the approval of the Fellowship Director for a major ophthalmology conference or academic meeting for which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before).
+Mass.
+Eye and Ear's calendar also includes 9 legal holidays per year.
 Vacation should only be requested one week at a time and must not coincide with the vacation of another oculoplastic fellow.

-5. PROFESSIONAL MEETINGS: Attendance and participation at appropriate professional meetings is encouraged.
-Travel expenses not exceeding $1,500 and up to five days per academic year may be taken with the approval of the fellowship director for a major ophthalmology conference or academic meeting at which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before.).
+- Professional Meetings: Attendance and participation at appropriate professional meetings is encouraged.
+Travel expenses not exceeding $1,500 and up to five days per academic year may be taken with the approval of the fellowship director for a major ophthalmology conference or academic meeting at which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before).
 If the fellow is not presenting original research, then vacation time may be used and travel expenses up to $700 will be reimbursed per academic year.

 Upon successful completion of the two-year fellowship, the fellow will be eligible to apply for admission to ASOPRS, submit a thesis, and then sit for the ASOPRS written and oral examinations.
 It is expected that the fellow will pursue ASOPRS membership.